-The Company declares dividend in accordance with the Companies Act 2001 of Mauritius.
+The Company declares dividend in accordance with the Mauritius Companies Act 2001 and the Variable Capital Companies 2022 of Mauritius.
 Payment of dividend is approved by the Board.
 The aim of the Board is to provide its shareholders with a fair return on their investments.
-In line with sound management principle, dividend declaration is subject to positive results and solvency test as defined by the Mauritius Companies Act 2001.
+In line with sound management principle, dividend declaration is subject to positive results and solvency test as defined by the Mauritius Companies Act 2001 and the Variable Capital Companies Act 2022 of Mauritius.